 Dockerfile The Dockerfile specifies the processing environment of the service, including the operating system and all installed programs and libraries.
 The default file provides SNAP and Orfeo toolbox on top of the Ubuntu 16.04 operating system, giving a solid basis for creating tailored EO data processing services.
-Other libraries can be installed as needed. workflow.sh This is the executable script that is run by default when the service is run, i.e. the service procedure is defined in this file.
+Other libraries can be installed as needed.
+It is possible to use the Docker image of service as the base image for another service by specifying the image in the FROM directive in the Dockerfile.
+The name of the image can be seen in the Docker tag field in the top row of the developer view of the service, e.g. ftep/gdalinfo.
+The tag is combined with F-TEP repository address, e.g. FROM ftep-docker-registry:5000/ftep/gdalinfo There are also some predefined base images available, please see chapter 5. workflow.sh This is the executable script that is run by default when the service is run, i.e. the service procedure is defined in this file.
 The default file demonstrates the expected directories for input and output data, and how to read the input parameter values.
 If the service developer prefers an alternative scripting language, workflow.sh can be updated to call another script, or the ENTRYPOINT parameter in the Dockerfile may be changed.